kixelated/moq-rs/README.md

 See [quic.video](https://quic.video) for more information.
 Note: this project is a [fork of the IETF draft](https://quic.video/blog/transfork) to speed up development.
+If you're curious about the protocol, check out the current [specification](https://github.com/kixelated/moq-drafts).

 The project is split into a few crates: